vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 365.

 Levirate, in India (for Hebrew usage, see Scheftelowitz, Archiv f.
-Religionswissen- schaft, xviii.
+Religionswissenschaft, xviii.
 250 ff.), 248, n.
 3, 419, 423.
 Leviticus, on sin offerings, 281.
 Liberation, see Salvation.

 Licchavis, in Buddhist texts, 86.